 There are two external side chapels.
 Off the left aisle is the Cappella di Santa Caterina, also known as the Cappella d' Elci.
 Off the right aisle is the Cappella di San Giacinto (Chapel of St Hyacinth).

-Funerary Monument to Cardinal Ausiàs Despuig
+Funerary Monument of Cardinal Ausiàs Despuig

 In the right aisle is the fine 15th century funerary monument to Cardinal Ausiàs Despuig.The inscription declares: VT MORIENS VIVERET VIXIT VT MORITVRVS.
 (To live after death, he lived as one who was going to die.)